Železná hůrka - The Youngest Czech Volcano

 Železná hůrka – nejmladší česká sopka

-Železná hůrka is the youngest known volcano in the Czech Republic, now protected as a national natural monument.
-Discovered by J. W. Goethe in 1823, this site near the German border offers a unique glimpse into geological history through its exposed quarry walls.
+Železná hůrka is the youngest known volcano in the Czech Republic, protected as a national natural monument.
+Discovered by J. W. Goethe in 1823, it offers a unique glimpse into geological history through its exposed quarry walls near the German border.

 🌋 Železná hůrka is the youngest known volcano in the Czech Republic, protected as a national natural monument.

-📜 Discovered by J. W. Goethe in 1823, it offers a unique glimpse into geological history through its exposed quarry walls.
+📜 Discovered by J. W. Goethe in 1823, its exposed quarry walls reveal layers from at least two distinct eruptions.

 Why Go

-⛏️ Explore exposed quarry walls revealing layers of pyroclastic rocks and tuffs
+⛏️ Explore quarry walls with 15-meter thick layers of pyroclastic rocks, tuffs, and xenoliths.

-🌳 Enjoy a peaceful natural monument protected since 1961
+🌳 Enjoy a peaceful natural monument, protected since 1961, with historical significance.

 Why Avoid

-⚠️ Direct marked trails are absent, requiring navigation via forest paths or field edges
+⚠️ No direct marked trails, requiring navigation via forest paths or field edges.

-🗺️ May require some effort to find the exact location without clear signage
+🗺️ May require effort to find the exact location without clear signage.

 Cost